-The Mercy core value of service was felt before the semester even began, as students from Georgian Court University and other New Jersey colleges—the College of Elizabeth, Seton Hall University, Union County College, Caldwell University, and Bloomfield College—gathered in the GCU Casino building to launch the 2019 Service Leadership Summit.
+The Mercy core value of service was felt before the semester even began, as students from Georgian Court University and other New Jersey colleges—the College of Elizabeth, Seton Hall University, Union County College, Caldwell University, and Bloomfield College—gathered in the GCU Casino building to launch the 2019 Servant Leadership Summit.
 The January 18 event, which will be held annually, focused on servant leadership, what it means to serve, and different types of leadership styles.
-Students also put what they learned into action by participating in service projects following the event.
+Students also put what they learned into action by participating in volunteer projects following the event.

-The Service Leadership Summit kicked off with powerful keynote speaker, Antoinette Ellis-Williams, Ph.D., chair and professor of women and gender studies at New Jersey City University, as she shared her experience as a servant leader.
+The Servant Leadership Summit kicked off with powerful keynote speaker, Antoinette Ellis-Williams, Ph.D., chair and professor of women and gender studies at New Jersey City University, as she shared her experience as a servant leader.
 She also shared some of the experiences she had growing up and discussed a range of difficult contemporary topics, including the government shutdown, the idea of the country building walls, and how people don’t often speak up during such conflicts.

 “Anything that challenges the status quo is uncomfortable,” said Dr. Ellis-Williams, as she described why people are not always willing to speak up.
 She also mentioned how people build walls of their own against one another, and how walls must be broken in order to make change.

 Dr. Ellis-Williams also provided helpful advice on how to be a servant leader by listening to one another and by being there to serve others.

 “Just show up,” said Dr. Ellis-Williams.
 “To come in (to a meeting or gathering) sitting in a nonverbal way is powerful.”